What to track until November 2020?

 Here are 465 things I’m watching in the Nov.
 2020 elections!
 Congress, state governments, and powerful county and municipal officials like DAs and sheriffs are on the ballot, besides the presidential race.
 This cheat sheet contains races I find noteworthy for political or ideological stakes.

-All states and D.C. represented for at least one non-federal election.
+All states and D.C. are represented for at least one non-federal election.

 You can also download a printable PDF version of the cheatsheet for Election Night.